xmonader/3bot/specs/androidapp.md

 * Verification - Mechanism to change personal id info

 Users have an overview of all verification methods.
-When the user is verified with an institution, a check icon will be shown next to the intitution name
+When the user is verified with an institution, a check icon will be shown next to the intitution's name

 When users are not verified with an institution, they can choose to verify.